aftabn81/aftabn81/README.md

-- 👋 Hi, I’m @aftabn81 I am one part Data Scientist, one part AI Engineer and two parts customer support in product roles
+- 👋 Hi, I’m @aftabn81 I am two parts GenAI developer, one part Data Scientist and one part AI Engineer
 - 👀 I’m interested in coding, colaborating, sharing the latest in GenAI
 - 🌱 I’m currently learning Agents, Pipelines and Foundational models.
 - 💞️ I’m looking to collaborate on  real world GenAI use cases